wilson-taiwan/AnkiScape-Development/README-tests.md

 ```

 It discovers and runs all `tests/test_*.py` files.
 The script adds the repo root to `PYTHONPATH` so tests can import modules like `logic_pure` directly.

+## Debug logging during development

+This add-on now uses a centralized, rotating debug log stored next to the package as `ankiscape_debug.log`.
+Logging is disabled by default.
+To enable it temporarily while debugging, set an environment variable before launching Anki or running tests:

+- macOS/Linux (zsh): `export ANKISCAPE_DEBUG=1`
+- Windows (PowerShell): `$env:ANKISCAPE_DEBUG = '1'`

+The logger rotates at ~1 MB with up to 3 backups (`ankiscape_debug.log.1`, etc.).
+The log files are git-ignored and should not be shipped in releases.